socotecio/django-socio-grpc/docs/settings.rst

 With this configuration, every gRPC method invocation will first pass through the LoggingInterceptor and then the AuthenticationInterceptor before the actual gRPC method is executed.

-See `the intercpetor documentation for python <https://grpc.github.io/grpc/python/grpc_asyncio.html#grpc.aio.ServerInterceptor>_`.
+See the ServerInterceptor documentation for Python : `sync <https://grpc.github.io/grpc/python/grpc.html#grpc.ServerInterceptor>_` and `async <https://grpc.github.io/grpc/python/grpc_asyncio.html#grpc.aio.ServerInterceptor>_`.

 SERVER_OPTIONS
 ^^^^^^^^^^^^^^